lalamove/konfig/README.md

 Konfig features include:
 - **Dynamic** configuration loading
-- **Composable** load configs from multiple sources.
-At Lalamove we load configs from Vault, files and etcd.
+- **Composable** load configs from multiple sources, such as vault, files and etcd
 - **Polyglot** load configs from multiple format.
-Konfig support JSON, YAML, TOML, Key=Value.
+Konfig support JSON, YAML, TOML, Key=Value
-- **Fast, Lockfree, Thread safe Read** Reads are **up to 10x faster than Viper**.
+- **Fast, Lockfree, Thread safe Read** Reads are **up to 10x faster than Viper**
-- **Observable config, Hot Reload** mechanism and tooling to manage state.
+- **Observable config, Hot Reload** mechanism and tooling to manage state
-- **Typed Read** get typed values from config or bind a struct.
+- **Typed Read** get typed values from config or bind a struct
-- **Metrics** exposed prometheus metrics telling you how many times a config is reloaded, if it failed, and how long it takes to reload!
+- **Metrics** exposed prometheus metrics telling you how many times a config is reloaded, if it failed, and how long it takes to reload

 # Get started
 ```sh